-A lot of people have heard about the All on Four dental implants technique.
-Let's explain what's involved in this treatment and why we don't recommend it.
+A lot of people have heard about the All-on-4 dental implants technique.
+Let’s explain what’s involved in this treatment and why we do not recommend it.

-The All-On-Four Dental Implants Technique was designed by Dr. Palo Malo, a dentist in Portugal.
-It was designed to be a shortcut—to try to replace all a patient's teeth in cases where there is bone atrophy, without resorting to bone grafting.
+The All-on-4 dental implants technique was designed by Dr. Palo Malo, a dentist in Portugal.
+It was designed to be a shortcut—to try to replace all a patient’s teeth in cases where there is bone atrophy, without resorting to bone grafting.

 This technique involves placing four dental implants placed in the anterior region of the jaw.
-In order to try to provide more stability when there isn't enough bone to support regular implants, these four are highly angled.
+In order to try to provide more stability when there is not enough bone to support regular implants, these four are highly angled.
 See the x-ray below for an illustration of this.

 The best way to explain our concern with this technique is that it is a shortcut.
 There is a reason that bone grafting has become the standard of care in cases where there is bone atrophy.
-Studies seem to show that there is an increased level of risk with All on Four dental implants.
+Studies seem to show that there is an increased level of risk with All-on-4 dental implants.